imCodePartnerAB/iVIS/docs/quick_start/walkthrough_create_ivis_server_client_application.rst

     ./startup.sh

-Open in your browser http://localhost:8080/client .
+Open in your browser http://localhost:8080/client.

 Login: admin

 Password: password

 If you see this image, everything is good, congratulations!

 .. image:: /images/ivisClientStartPage.png

-Shutdown Tomcat by input following command in Terminal.
+Shutdown Tomcat by executing following command in the Terminal.

 .. code-block:: bash